alexshtf/alexshtf.github.io/_posts/2024-01-25-Bernstein-Basis.md

 > 3. If $$u_{i+2} - 2u_{i+1} + u_i \geq 0$$, then $$f''(x) \geq 0$$, and $$f$$ is convex,
 > 4. If $$u_{i+2} - 2u_{i+1} + u_i \leq 0$$, then $$f''(x) \leq 0$$, and $$f$$ is concave,

 An important application of fitting nondecreasing functions, for example, is fitting a CDF.
 One practical example of CDF fitting is the bid shading problem[^3][^4][^5] in online advertising.
 We are required to model the probability of winning an ad auction given a bid $$x$$.
 Naturally, the winning probability should increase when the bid $$x$$ increases.
+Another important example is calibration curves[^6][^7][^8] in classification models, which are functions that map the model's score to a probability such that the mean predicted probability conforms to the true conditional probability of the label given the features.
+The curve should be increasing - the higher the score, the higher probability it represents.
+See this great tutorial in the [SkLearn documentation](https://scikit-learn.org/stable/modules/calibration.html).

 The simplest way to impose constraints on the coefficients when fitting models on small-scale data is using the [CVXPY](https://www.cvxpy.org/) library, which we already encountered in previous posts in this blog.
 The library allows solving arbitrary convex optimization problems, specified by the function to minimize, and a set of constraints.
 Let's see how we can use CVXPY to fit a nondecreasing Bernstein polynomial.
 First, we define the function and use it to generate noisy data: